SumoLogic/sumologic-otel-collector/docs/Configuration.md

       [[inputs.mem]]
 ```

-for details please see [Telegraf Receiver documentation][telegrafreceiver_readme].
+For details see the [Telegraf Receiver documentation][telegrafreceiver_readme].

 [input_plugins]: https://github.com/influxdata/telegraf/tree/master/plugins/inputs
 [telegrafreceiver_readme]: ../pkg/receiver/telegrafreceiver

 ### OTLP Receiver

-OTLP Receiver receives data via gRPC or HTTP using [OTLP][otlp] format.
+The OTLP Receiver receives data via gRPC or HTTP using [OTLP][otlp] format.

-The basic configuration for OTLP Receiver has following format:
+The following is a basic configuration for the OTLP Receiver:

 ```yaml
 receivers: